-Examines manual shift transmissions/Transaxles of various types and sizes used in FWD, RWD, 4WD and AWD automotive applications.
-Discusses drive line problems including clutch, differential and axle systems.
+Students in the course examine manual shift transmissions/Transaxles of various types and sizes used in FWD, RWD, 4WD and AWD automotive applications.
+Students will discuss drive line problems including clutch, differential and axle systems.
 Laboratory practice includes the removal and installation of a clutch, overhaul of a manual transmission and transaxle, overhaul of a differential, servicing universal joints and troubleshooting drive line problems.

-6 Automatic Transmission Electronic Diagnostics and Repair (5)
+6 Automatic Transmissions (5)

-Emphasizes the design, construction, operation and servicing of several types of automatic transmissions in use today.
+Students learn about the design, construction, operation and servicing of several types of automatic transmissions in use today.